semmel/on-screen-keyboard-detector/Readme.md

 On-screen keyboard detector
 =============================
-> Detects the presence of the on-screen keyboard (OSK) shown by mobile browsers when the user interacts with input controls on a webpage.
+> Indirect detection of the presence of the on-screen keyboard (OSK) shown by mobile browsers when the user interacts with input controls on a webpage.

 Background
 ----------